Numero sign

 The Oxford English Dictionary derives the numero sign from Latin numero, the ablative form of numerus ("number", with the ablative denotations of "by the number, with the number").
 In Romance languages, the numero sign is understood as an abbreviation of the word for "number", e.g. Italian numero, French numéro, and Portuguese and Spanish número.

 This article describes other typographical abbreviations for "number" in different languages, in addition to the numero sign proper.

 Usages

-The numero sign as a single glyph, despite its widespread usage internationally, is not a standard keyboard symbol in virtually any European language.
-Its substitution by the two separate letters N and o is common.
+The numero sign's non-ligature substitution by the two separate letters N and o is common.
 A capital or lower-case "n" may be used, followed by "o.", superscript "o", ordinal indicator, or the degree sign; this will be understood in most languages.